Prior to 2020, “remote” and “tele-” were foreign concepts that applied only loosely to work, education,

 robust, even if they don’t become more noticeable.
 The introduction of blockchain electronic medical

-has provided healthcare providers and digital healthcare producers with the much-
+records (EMRs) has provided healthcare providers and digital healthcare producers with the much-

 needed balance between quality of data and data security.
 Because blockchain is easily applied and